-We have some first class salmon fishing on offer for 2020
+We have some first class salmon fishing opportunities on offer

 The River Findhorn rises in the Monadhliath mountains and flows some sixty-five miles to the sea at Findhorn Bay.
 During its course, it traverses some of the most varied and magnificent scenery in Scotland.

 As Thomas Henderson describes, in his marvellous book, The Findhorn: “The innumerable ridges of Am Monadh Liath stretch mile on mile eastward until by almost imperceptible degrees, they sink through pleasant wooded foothills into the coastal plain of the Moray Firth.
 From this great block of high land flow many streams, in general north-eastward, to the sea.
 The southern flank is drained by affluents of the Spey, the largest of those being the Dulnan (or Dulnain).
 The Nairn flows along the northern face.
 The interior mass of the plateau is the region of the Findhorn.
 Between the Findhorn and the Nairn the Muckle Burn has carved out a little valley of its own, a companion as it were, to the valley of the Lossie between the right bank of the lower Findhorn and the Spey.
 For the greater part of their courses all the valleys are narrow, deeply incised, difficult of access.
 The Findhorn has graven its bed most deeply of all into the glacial drift of the upper region of the plateau, the granite and gneiss of the middle section, and the old red sandstone of the seaward escarpment.
 Its narrow valley is cut deep into the soil of three of the fairest counties in Scotland-Inverness, Nairn and Moray-all once part of the great Province of Moray”.